 The students' two-week expeditions were organized into busy three-day rotations.
 One day was a medical expedition, the next day they worked on a construction project, and the third day students helped with education.

 Murphy has taken students on tourist trips to Spanish-speaking countries.
 When he and his students came across children in need during a trip to Costa Rica, he said that he felt like they should have been helping.
-He decided that taking students on a humanitarian trip would be the best way to become immersed in another culture as well as make a difference they would never forget.

 "It was crazy to see how these people would just open up to us and welcome us, "said Yeates.
 "No matter how big their struggles, they were still filled with such joy."